 Technology leadership is a primary focus at Amphenol, one of the world’s largest manufacturers of interconnect products.

-We connect and power communications services across the globe by designing, manufacturing and marketing electrical, electronic and fiber optic connectors, coaxial and flat-ribbon cable, and interconnect systems.
+We connect and power communications services across the globe by designing, manufacturing and marketing electrical, electronic connectors, coaxial and flat-ribbon cable, and interconnect systems.

 Our products target communications and information processing markets, including:

 - Cellular telephone

 - Automotive, rail and other transportation and industrial applications

 Founded in 1932, Amphenol has grown to be one of the world’s largest interconnect and cable manufacturers.
 Today, Amphenol has a diversified presence in high-growth markets cultivated over its 75-year history.

 Originally named The American Phenolic Corporation, Amphenol was founded by entrepreneur Arthur J. Schmitt in the Chicago area.
 Arthur focused on finding a better way to mass-produce vacuum tube sockets for the explosion of radio manufacturing at the time.
 He discovered that insulating plastic could effectively be used to produce tube sockets in a quicker and simpler method that using Bakelite or ceramic.

 With an initial order from RCA, Amphenol grew rapidly and continued to profitably anticipate the needs of emerging markets.